The Perfect Ecommerce Category Page to Increase Conversions

 While homepages and product detail pages receive a lot of attention, don’t overlook the importance of your category pages (a.k.a. “product listing pages,” or, if you’re on Shopify, “collection pages.”)
 These pages do a lot of the heavy lifting in converting site visits to sales!

-Think of category pages like personal shoppers for your brand.
+Think of category pages as personal shoppers for your brand.
 At their best, they route customers to the best products for them quickly, and they reinforce your brand’s story and build trust in your products along the way.
 At their worst, they’re clunky and cause leaks in your conversion funnel.

 If you want your site to move as many customers as possible to a product page and on to checkout, it’s time to optimize your category pages.
 Not to sound overdramatic, but it can make or break your sales.
 Start by asking yourself…